morandd/aframe-heatmap3d/README.md

 opacityMin | Minimum opacity | 0.2
 opacityMax | Max opacity | 1
-ignoreZeroValues | If true, zero values in the data will not be rendered (note: requires `scaleOpacity` be true) | true ignoreTransparentValues | If true, pixels with zero opacity will not be rendered | true stretch | If true, we will stretch the image values so they fill the range 0-255. | false stackBlurRadius | Blur effect.
+ignoreZeroValues | If true, zero values in the data will not be rendered (note: requires `scaleOpacity` be true) | true ignoreTransparentValues | If true, pixels with zero opacity will not be included in the terrain mesh | true stretch | If true, we will stretch the image values so they fill the range 0-255. | false stackBlurRadius | Blur effect.
 See below. | null stackBlurRadiusMobile | Blur effect.
 See below. | =stackBlurRadius